Aftermath (American band)

-Aftermath is an American thrash band from Chicago, Illinois, United States, which formed in 1985.
+Aftermath is an American thrash metal band from Chicago that formed in 1985.
 They have released three studio albums under two monikers and been involved in several compilation projects.
 They subsequently changed their name to Mother God Moviestar in 1998 after a trademark dispute with Dr. Dre in which the court found that both could use the name.
 The band reformed as Aftermath in 2015.

 History

 Aftermath was a Chicago-based thrash metal band during the 1980s and 1990s.
 Its demos landed them in metal magazines, including Kerrang!, Metal Hammer, RIP Magazine, Raw, and Metal Forces.

 Its Words that Echo Fear demo was selected as one of Kerrang! 's Top 10 demos of 1990.
 The band's debut Eyes of Tomorrow has been released by multiple labels during the years and their demos continue to generate interest and fans around the world evidenced by the two reissues on Shadow Kingdom Records and Divebomb Records.